White hole: Physical relevance

 In its mode of formation, a black hole comes from a residue of a massive star whose core contracts until it turns into a black hole.
-Such a configuration is not static: we start from a massive and extended body which contracts to give a black hole.
+Such a configuration is not static: it starts with a massive and extended body which contracts to give a black hole.
 The black hole therefore does not exist for all eternity, and there is no corresponding white hole.

 To be able to exist, a white hole must either arise from a physical process leading to its formation, or be present from the creation of the universe.
-None of these solutions appears satisfactory: there is no known astrophysical process that can lead to the formation of such a configuration, and imposing it from the creation of the universe amounts to assuming a very specific set of initial conditions which has no concrete motivation.
+None of these solutions appear satisfactory: there is no known astrophysical process that can lead to the formation of such a configuration, and imposing it from the creation of the universe amounts to assuming a very specific set of initial conditions which has no concrete motivation.

 In view of the enormous quantities radiated by quasars, whose luminosity makes it possible to observe them from several billion light-years away, it had been assumed that they were the seat of exotic physical phenomena such as a white hole, or a phenomenon of continuous creation of matter (see the article on the steady state theory).
 These ideas are now abandoned, the observed properties of quasars being very well explained by those of an accretion disk in the center of which is a supermassive black hole.